nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The aim is for the Encounter Report to be suitable for communicating triage information between any two Care Settings.

+### Notifying an ERR ###

-The Encounter Report interaction begins after the `$check-services` interaction is complete and a HealthcareService has been identified to handover to.
+The interaction notifying an encounter report is available begins after the `$check-services` interaction is complete and a Healthcare Service has been identified to handover to.

 The EMS calls the `HealthcareService.endpoint` with the reference to the `Encounter`.

+### Retrieving an Encounter Report after being notified ###

-The ERR requests the Encounter Report from the EMS and the EMS returns it.
+The ERR having received the notification, now has the `Encounter.id`.
+The ERR requests the Encounter Report from the EMS specifying the `Encounter.id` and the EMS returns it.

+### Searching for an Encounter Report ###

+The ERR can also query known endpoints based on patient details such as the NHS Number to find a relevant Encounter.
+The ERR can then fetch the Encounter Report based on the `Encounter.id`.

 ![Diagram showing the Encounter Report interaction](images/solution/encounter-report-interaction.png "Diagram showing the Encounter Report interaction")